SuperOfficeDocs/superoffice-docs/docs/en/learn/getting-started/login.md

 ## Related content

 Have trouble logging in?
-[Check our FAQs][1] for different log-in issues for help.
+[Check our FAQs][1] for different log-in issues.

 * [What to do when I cannot login to SuperOffice CRM Online?][3] - FAQ
 * [What to do when a newly created user cannot log in to SuperOffice CRM?][4] - FAQ